seanpar203/event-bus/README.md

 # Design choices
-In a lot of methods I require passing in a string for the `func_name` parameter.
+In some of the methods I require passing in a string for the `func_name` parameter.

 I decided to do this to *not* require users to import the subscribed events into the file.

+In that case it would've been better to just call the functions if they're already imported.

 # Usage